-Figure 4: Price outcomes with asynchronous updating, exploiting downward demand
+Figure 4: Price outcomes with synchronous updating using downward demand

 Notes: Prices (vertical axis) by iteration (horizontal axis) from 100 simulations are shown.
 The lines, from bottom to top, represent the min, 25th percentile, median, 75th percentile, and max of the distribution of prices in each period.
-The model mirrors that in 2, panel (b), but for the addition of the ability of the asynchronous algorithm to update all W(p)'s using the assumption that demand slopes (weakly) downward.
+The model mirrors that in figure 2, panel (b), but for the addition of the ability of the algorithm to update all W(p)'s using the assumption that demand slopes (weakly) downward.

-(static Bertrand with asynchronous updating) and allowing updating to occur in instances when the underlying values violate the assumption of downward sloping demand (as in equation 5).
-The minimum rest point is 2.03 and the maximum is 2.23.
-This suggests that leveraging minimal assumptions about the economic environment can have a significant mitigating impact on any tendency for an asynchronous algorithm to generate supra-competitive prices.33 Leveraging the downward sloping demand assumption also dramatically increases the speed with which the algorithm reaches a rest point.
+W's are initialized at high values, in early iterations this happens whenever a lower price is chosen).
+This means that the actions actually chosen, by both firms, through the course of the learning process are much more likely to be relatively low.
+The outcomes reported in figure 4 suggests that leveraging minimal assumptions about the economic environment can have a significant mitigating impact on any tendency for an asynchronous algorithm to generate supra-competitive prices.37 Leveraging the downward sloping demand assumption also dramatically increases the speed with which the algorithm reaches a rest point.
 The speed increase is of at least an order of magnitude.